 Premier Advance is a unit-linked regular payment savings plan designed to be held as a medium to long-term investment that is now discontinued to new investors under the new insurance authority rules in 2020.
 It offered several flexible options for expats who want to set aside money at regular intervals.
 Whether the plan is right for you depends on your age, tax planning and other personal circumstances, such as how long and how much you wish to save.
-The tax benefits of an offshore savings plan are not the same in every country.
+The tax benefits of an offshore.international savings plan are not the same in every country.

 As the savings plan has an element of life protection, you can set up the plan yourself, on someone else, such as a partner or spouse or on up to four joint lives.
 Savers must be aged 18 or over, but less than 70 years old at the start of the plan, while one saver must be less than 76 years old when the plan is due to end.

 Savers can choose the plan length – from 5 to 25 years.
 At set-up, savers can choose the plan’s currency denomination from US dollars, UK pounds, Euros, Hong Kong dollars or UAE dirhams.
 If payments are to be made regularly, they can be made monthly, quarterly, half-yearly or yearly.
 The plan has flexibility to increase payments.
 Monthly minimum savings depend on the frequency of paying premiums, but the least amount a saver can pay monthly is the equivalent of US$300.
 Payment increases must be more than US$50 a month.
 Additional lump sums can be paid in as long as they are US$3,000 or more.
-Changing premiums or making lump sums may be subject to a five-year time
+Changing premiums or making lump sums may be subject to a five-year term.

 After the first 18 months of the savings plan, payments can be suspended for up to 12 months or the plan can be ‘paid up’ without the need for any further payments.
 Charges are still taken and the value of the plan will vary as funds rise and fall.